Market research companies

 In our experience with market research companies, most will have a good level of technical knowledge.
 It’s rarely a deciding factor, unless they have a specific and unique way of doing research.

-Listen as much to how clearly they explain their research expertise, because this often gives you a clue to how well they’ll explain your research results.
+Listen also to how clearly they explain their research expertise.
+This often gives you an idea of how well they’ll explain your research results.

 Find the right size of market research company